FFRF SLC

 FFRFSLC at the 2025 Sunstone Symposium

-Most of the people who visited our table said they were unaware of the Freedom From Religion Foundation but once they found out what we do, they expressed enthusiastic agreement with it.
+Most of the people who visited our table said they were unaware of the Freedom From Religion Foundation, but once they found out what we do, they expressed enthusiastic agreement with it.
 Even people we talked with who were devout believers agreed that allowing the government to decide which religious belief system Americans should follow harms everyone, including the sect or sects that the government has chosen to promote.

 FFRFSLC and the Centennial of the Scopes (Monkey) Trial

-In July of 2025 the Salt Lake Chapter of the Freedom From Religion Foundation commemorated the 100th anniversary of the Scopes (Monkey) trial, in which a Tennessee teacher was found guilty of the “crime” of teaching Darwin’s theory of evolution.
+In July of 2025, the Salt Lake Chapter of the Freedom From Religion Foundation commemorated the 100th anniversary of the Scopes (Monkey) trial, in which a Tennessee teacher was found guilty of the “crime” of teaching Darwin’s theory of evolution.
 Many people know of this trial thanks to it being dramatized in the classic film Inherit the Wind.
 The Scopes trial profoundly shaped science education for decades.
-Teaching evolution wan't decriminalized in Tennessee until 1967.
+Teaching evolution wasn't decriminalized in Tennessee until 1967.

 Although teaching evolution in Utah was never officially against the law, efforts have long been made to force the teaching of "creationism" in Utah schools alongside evolution.
 The most recent attempt was in the 2006 state legislative session.
 Senate Bill 96, sponsored by Senator Chris Buttars, would have directed the Utah State Board of Education to ensure that any instruction regarding the origins of life or the present state of the human race: (i) must not endorse a particular theory; and (ii) must stress that not all scientists agree on which theory is correct.
 The bill was passed by the Senate but not by the House.